Prabika524/Prabika524/README.md

 ## 🏋️ Daily Fitness Tracker

-A full-stack fitness management system with a focus on providing users with a simple interface for tracking fitness activities and progress.
+A full-stack fitness management system designed to help users track their fitness activities and progress.

 ### Features